brianmaierjr/long-haul/_posts/2018-02-22-bye-bye-wordpress-hello-jekyll.md

 title: Bye bye, Wordpress.
 Hello Jekyll!
 layout: post
 ---
-I have hosted my personal blog on my beloved [Synology 109+ NAS](https://www.synology.com/de-de/support/download/DS109+#utilities) for a long time.
-The device is quite old and I has been running 24/7 for many years now.
-Unfortunately, due to its mature age, the performance is not the best anymore, especially considering the blog ran on Wordpress using PHP and a MySQL-DB.
-All the various plugins (and PHP's hunger for CPU and memory) took their toll on the performance - resulting in poor access times on the blog.
+I have hosted my personal blog using [Wordpress](https://wordpress.org/) on my beloved [Synology 109+ NAS](https://www.synology.com/de-de/support/download/DS109+#utilities) for a long time.
+The site has been running 24/7 on this hardware for many years now.
+But after adding content over the years, adding more and more plugins and upgrading PHP a few times I begann noticing performance deteriorate more and more.
+I never put it to test, but it seemed to me like the pages took longer and longer to load.
+In the end, page speed was sluggish at best.
+All the plugins and DB accesses (and PHP's hunger for resources) took their toll on the performance.
+It looked like my NAS was not such a good fit for a PHP/MySQL-backed Wordpress blog anymore...

 <figure>
 	<img src="{{ '/assets/img/posts/synology_109_nas.jpg' | prepend: site.baseurl }}" alt="">
 	<figcaption>My devoted workhorse which has been hosting my blog until now...</figcaption>
 </figure>

-Additionally Synology has stopped developping software updates for my NAS.
-It hasn't received any major update for a long time and still runs DiskStation 4.2, which includes an outdated PHP version.
+To make things worse, Synology has stopped shipping major software updates for my NAS.
+It hasn't received any update (apart from security patches) for a long time and still runs DiskStation 4.2 at the time, which includes an outdated PHP version.

 # Exit Wordpress

-All this hasn't been much of a problem for me, since this blog has only got small attention (although I did receive some comments or E-Mails from all around the world).
-Until recently, when warnings started to pile up in the Wordpress Admin-Dashboard, pushing me to update to the newest PHP version.
+Apart from the long page loadsall I didn't deem this to be much of a problem for me.
+Especially considering I use this blog as my personal braindump which has only got small attention (although I did receive some comments or E-Mails from all around the world).
+Until recently, when warnings started to pile up in the Wordpress Admin-Dashboard, urging me to update to the newest PHP version.
 I wasn't even able to install or upgrade certain plugins anymore since they require a higher version of PHP.
-Since I don't want to update it manually via CLI and run into compatibility problems with Synology's OS or MySQL I decided for a radical step and migrate everything to a new host.
+Upgrading the PHP version would be possible in theory, but this would mean fiddling with the internals of the DiskStation software and potentially running into compatibility issues.
+Not my idea of fun.
+So I had to decide between two paths: Staying with the current state (with the danger of the site becoming inoperable due to deprecated software) or going for the radical path and migrating everything to a new host.
+I went for the latter.

 Since I didn't find any solutions for free Wordpress Hosting that met my requirements I looked around for something simpler, less resource hungry, without a zillion plugins.
 Something lightweight and sleek.
 At the same time it should support some key features that I often use: